-Elinor Brass is an artist, teacher, researcher, Head of Art at a school in South East London, Director of Gerald Moore Gallery and founder of Sketchbook Circle.
+Elinor Brass is an artist, teacher, researcher, Director of Art at a school in the Midlands, founder of Sketchbook Circle and former Director of Gerald Moore Gallery.
 Working with photography, drawing, collage, print-making, sculpture and installation she creates painterly responses to environments.

 Elinor has a BA in History of Art and History from Birmingham University, a PGCE in Secondary Art from Cambridge University, a Masters in Painting from Wimbledon School of Art and is currently completing an Educational Doctorate at the Institute of Education.